tbranyen/backbone.layoutmanager/readme.md

 * Fixed parts of the Node build.
 * Changed from parallel rendering to serial loading which will make the render process significantly more stable.
+* Changed signature to `options.partial` and greatly fixed the way `noel` is handled.

 [Full Release
 Log](https://github.com/tbranyen/backbone.layoutmanager/blob/master/changelog.md)